bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 In addition, an optional string referring to the `mothervolume`, which defines another passive material the volume will be placed in, can be specified.

+!!! note
-Note: If a mother volume is chosen, the position defined in the configuration file will be relative to the center of the mother volume.
+    If a mother volume is chosen, the position defined in the configuration file will be relative to the center of the mother volume.

 An error will be given if the specified mother volume is too small for the specified size or position of this volume.
 Per default, the mother volume is the world frame.

+!!! note
-Note: if the `mothervolume` is a hollow material, only the non-hollow part of the material is considered part of the material.
+    If the `mothervolume` is a hollow material, only the non-hollow part of the material is considered part of the material.
 Placing a passive volume in the hollow part requires a different `mothervolume`.

 Similar to the detector configuration, the parameters `orientationmode` (see Section [Geometry and Detectors](framework-geometry-detectors.md)), `alignmentprecisionposition` and